BONEO PRIMARY SCHOOL CURRICULUM

 Science allows students to explore and investigate the world they live in.
-Students are encouraged to ask questions and to develop a variety inquiry skills, with the vision of fostering a curiosity and interest in Science.
+Students are encouraged to ask questions and to develop a variety of inquiry skills, with the vision of fostering a curiosity and interest in Science.

 Boneo offers a comprehensive Science program for all year levels.
 Science is embedded in the classroom curriculum and is also taught as a specialist program.
 Biological, Chemical, Physical and Earth Sciences are the key content areas covered.
 Students are developing their scientific knowledge in combination with critical thinking and analytical skills.